 The basic amino acids all have exposed N, NH or NH2 groups (some are shown with an extra proton, as they would have in neutral solution).

 There are three amino acids with aromatic side chains: phenylalanine, tyrosine and tryptophan.
-The latter two absorb UV light near 280 nm, and are useful in determining the concentrations of proteins using spectroscopy.
+The latter two absorb UV light at a wavelength near 280 nm, and are useful in estimating the concentrations of proteins using spectroscopy.

 Proteins are composed of tens to (usually) hundreds of amino acids, each linked in a chain by a peptide bond.
 Peptide bonds are formed by enzymes which have that specific job.
 The making of a peptide bond is a condensation reaction, because a molecule of water is formed in the process.
 It looks like this:

 In this reaction, the peptide bond is formed as the OH from the left amino acid and the H from the right one detach and combine to form a water (H2O) molecule.
 The new bond (red line) between the alpha carbon and the amino nitrogen is called a peptide bond, and the di-amino acid formed is called a dipeptide.
 In just this way, long chains of amino acids are linked to form proteins.

 Often when the chain length is less than 30 amino acids or so, the product is called a peptide instead of a protein.
 As we will see, proteins have properties that small peptides can't have because of their size.

 The figure below might seem a little complicated, but it shows a lot.
 Focus first on the first line of every block of letters, the one labeled "H CBP."
 As you read from left to right, top to bottom, this line gives the single-letter code of a small part of the sequence of amino acids in a human protein called "CBP."
 CBP is an important factor in how genes are turned on and off, although as of this writing, it's still a bit mysterious.